trpc-group/trpc-go/docs/developer_guide/develop_plugins/filter.md

     return rsp, err // You must return the rsp and err from the next function, be careful not to override them with your own logic.
 }

-func ClientFilter(ctx context.Context, req, rsp interface{}, next filter.HandleFunc) error {
+func ClientFilter(ctx context.Context, req, rsp interface{}, next filter.ClientHandleFunc) error {
     begin := time.Now() // Timestamp before sending the request

     err := next(ctx, req, rsp)